allenai/S2AFF/README.md

 pip install -e .
 ```

-Note that this will install a `torch` wihout GPU support.
-To install a GPU version, follow instructions here: https://pytorch.org/get-started/locally/
+Then you need to install `pytorch` as per instructions here: https://pytorch.org/get-started/locally/

 ## Data